Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 “Yes sir.”
 They both had their ears up and the start of pant-grins on their face...well, if they were happy, Ginn wasn’t going to complain.
 He left them to it.

 He was pretty excited about the jump, actually.
 He’d be going back to Gao for the first time since arriving here!
-Gao, with its clean cold air and clear waters and---whisper it---some females who might just find him a *lot* more interesting now that he had a respectable job…
+Gao, with its clean cold air and clear waters and - whisper it - some females who might just find him a *lot* more interesting now that he had a respectable job…

 Even if that last part didn’t pan out, the rest was still enticing enough.
 It wasn’t a vacation, but it certainly beat staying on this polluted war-clawed rock.